What We Do

 Will Animal Services Unit pick up dead animals, and from where?

 We pick up all dead animals as soon as possible.
 This includes animals found in public areas and on city streets.
-For a fee, we will remove deceased pets from residences.
+We will also pick up dead animals from residences.
+However, residents who want us to pick up their (owned) deceased pets will be charged a fee from the Tri- City Animal Shelter.
+The fees range from $116 to $129.
+The billing process will be handled through the shelter.

 Where is the Animal Shelter for Union City?